front-end-intermediate/4-pet-finder/README.md

 # React and CRUD APIs

+## Homework

+Listen to this episode of [Syntax](https://syntax.fm/show/751/ui-components-shadcn-tailwind-ui-headless-react-aria-radix-ui), select a modal from one of the UI libraries mentioned and implement it in the project replacing the React Modal currently in use.

 ## Starter

 This is a CRApp (Create React App) project using [JSON Server](https://www.npmjs.com/package/json-server) for the backend.